Scottish physical restraint action group banner

 SPRAG and The Promise

-“Scotland must strive to become a nation that does not restrain its children” (The Promise of the Independent Care Review, 2020)
+‘Scotland must strive to become a nation that does not restrain its children’

-As a group, SPRAG was motivated and energised by the publication of The Promise by the Independent Care Review in 2020.
-The findings and conclusions consolidated and reaffirmed many of the conversations the group were already having.
+As a group SPRAG was motivated and energised by the publication of The Promise – it consolidated and reaffirmed many of the conversations the group were having.

-The Promise Scotland is represented on the group and SPRAG is a close working partner in the Scottish Government’s Keeping the Promise implementation plan.
+The Promise Scotland is represented on the group and Scottish Government has referenced SPRAG as close working partners in their Keeping the Promise implementation plan.

 How do I join?

-The Scottish Physical Restraint Action Group (SPRAG) meets online regularly with the option for members to become involved in additional sub-group activities as they arise.
+The Scottish Physical Restraint Action Group meets online or in person 6-weekly with the option for members to become involved in additional sub-group activities as they arise.

 If you are interested in finding out more about SPRAG and how you might become involved, please get in touch with a member of our team at celcis@strath.ac.uk putting 'Scottish Physical Restraint Action Group' in the subject line.